cedalo/streamsheets-documentation/docs/_sources/functions/text/value.rst.txt

    * - Text
      - A string representing a number value.
    * - Locale
      - An optional locale code.
 Currently only "en" and "de" are supported.
-Defaults to current machine locale.
+Defaults to current App locale.

 **Return Value**